Want to know what broadband is available in your area? Find out about the different types of broadband in your area, including fibre broadband.

 If you're not sure what broadband is available in your area, you should use a broadband availability checker to see if you can get fibre in your area.

 To find out what broadband you can get, use the uSwitch broadband postcode checker to see which packages and speeds are available at your home.

-You can also visit our broadband speed test page to measure your current connection against that of your neighbours.
-It might be that with a simple switch of provider you can double your connection speeds!
+You can also visit our broadband speed test page to measure your current connection against that of your neighbours or to see if you're getting the speeds you're paying for.

-Offered by nearly every UK broadband provider, this is the most popular form of connection.
-It is widely available because it runs on existing BT phone lines, so can potentially reach 99 per cent of UK homes.
+Offered by nearly every UK broadband provider, this is the most widely available connection type.
+ADSL runs on existing Openreach phone lines so it can potentially reach over 99% of UK homes.
 The data runs from telephone exchanges along copper telephone lines and into your home.
-And because of frequency differences, it is possible to use both telephone and internet at the same time on the same line.
+Because of frequency differences, it is possible to use both telephone and internet at the same time on the same line.

 Regular ADSL provides average broadband speeds around 10Mbps or 11Mbps, making it a good choice for smaller homes with only a few connected devices.

 Instead of copper wires, fibre broadband connections rely on fibre-optic cables for at least some of the connection.
 Fibre-optic cables can transmit data faster, hence the boost in broadband speed.

 There are several different types of fibre broadband connections, and which one you have determines the speeds you can expect.
 The most widely available is known as fibre to the cabinet, which uses fibre-optic cables from the exchange to the green cabinets you see on your street.
 The rest of the connection then relies on copper wires, making it slower than 'full fibre', or fibre to the home.

 It's a common misconception that fibre is expensive and hard to get.
 It's true that full fibre connections are limited in availability (for now), but fibre to the cabinet connections are now available to over 95% of the UK and are roughly on par with prices for ADSL.